DoTheEvo/selfhosted-apps-docker/caddy_v2/readme.md

 # Caddy DNS challenge

-This setup only works for Cloudflare.

 DNS challenge authenticates ownership of the domain by requesting that the owner puts a specific TXT record in to the domains DNS zone.<br>
-Benefit of using DNS challenge is that there is no need for your server to be reachable by the letsencrypt servers.
-Cant open ports or want to exclude entire world except your own country from being able to reach your server?
+Benefit of using DNS challenge is that there is no need for your server to be reachable by the letsencrypt.
+Cant open ports or want to **geoblock** the entire world except your own country from being able to reach your server?
-DNS challange is what you want to use for https then.<br>
+DNS challange is what you need to use for https then.<br>
-It also allows for issuance of wildcard certificates.<br>
+It also allows for issuance of **wildcard certificates**.<br>
 The drawback is a potential security issue, since you are creating a token that allows full control over your domain's DNS.
 You store this token somewhere, you are giving it to some application from dockerhub...